jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (i) had a clear interest in the LUC class 1–6 land before 4 December 2024; and (ii) has made or obtained 1 or more qualifying forestry investments in relation to the LUC class 1–6 land in the period from 1 January 2021 to 4 December 2024; and
   (b) the ETS applicant was not able to make an ETS application at an earlier date due to circumstances beyond their control.

+### Part 6 — Provisions relating to Climate Change Response (2050 Target and Other Matters) Amendment Act 2025

+### 49 Interpretation
+In this Part, amendment Act means the Climate Change Response (2050 Target and Other Matters) Amendment Act 2025.

+**Emissions budget 2036–2040 and revisions to notified emissions budgets**

+### 50 Commission to update advice to Minister on emissions budget and revisions to notified emissions budgets
+(1) The Commission must update the advice provided under section 5ZA(1) in respect of the following to reflect the amendment to the 2050 target made by section 4 of the amendment Act:
+  (a) the emissions budget for the period 2036 to 2040:
+  (b) revisions to emissions budgets notified under section 5ZD.
+(2) The Commission must—
+  (a) prepare its updated advice in accordance with section 5ZA(1) and (2); and (b) despite section 5ZA(4)﻿(b), provide its updated advice to the Minister on or before 31 March 2027.
+(3) The Commission need not comply with section 5ZA(3) before providing the updated advice to the Minister, but may consult on the proposed updated advice in accordance with section 5N.

 ## Schedule 1 — United Nations Framework Convention on Climate Change